Originally published: Apr 04, 2011

 Every project and set of interviews reveals surprises, personal revelations, confessions, and sometimes, even tears.
 It's key to wallow in and celebrate these moments, not as exceptions, but as important beacons that empower design teams and strategists to transcend confined objectives.

-On April 17, Steve Portigal presents a UIE Virtual Seminar, Championing Contextual Research in Your Organization.
-Steve Portigal will describe the techniques, processes, and discussion points to make sure your design best fits the problem you're trying to solve.
+Steve Portigal presents a UIE Virtual Seminar, Championing Contextual Research in Your Organization.
+He'll describe the techniques, processes, and discussion points to make sure your design best fits the problem you're trying to solve.

 Have you had test participants change the direction of a usability study?
 How has results from usability testing change the direction of your business strategy?
 We'd love to hear your stories on our blog.